-We believe getting your dog spayed or neuter has many benefits for your pet and for the pet population.
+We believe getting your dog spayed or neutered has many benefits for your pet and for the pet population.
 Spaying and neutering help to control the number of pets without a home, that end up in shelters.
-There are also health and behavioural benefits too.
+There are also health and behavioral benefits too.

 What does neutering/spaying do to a dog?

-When your dog gets spayed or neutered, they go under anesthetic and one of our veterinarians surgically remove their reproductive organs.
+When your dog gets spayed or neutered, they go under anesthetic and one of our veterinarians surgically removes their reproductive organs.

 Why is it important to neuter/spaying my dog?

 It is important to spay and neuter your dog not only from preventing unwanted pregnancies it will also help to prevent serious health concerns.
 When a female gets spayed, she is no longer at risk for pyometra, an infection in the uterus that can be life-threatening.